Media & Communications Graduate Certificates Areas of Interest

-A Media & Communications online graduate certificate (known sometimes as post-graduate certificate) is the equivalent to a master's degree.
-This program type is for those who have already completed both a bachelor's and master's degree within the communications field.
+A Media & Communications online graduate certificate (known sometimes as a post-bachelor’s, post-master’s, or post-graduate certificate) is a certificate program that helps professionals reach higher career levels.
+This program type is for those who have already completed either a bachelor's or master's degree within the communications field.
 It is essentially an additional qualification to channel skills and experiences toward a more specialized area.
 Earning an online graduate certificate in Media & Communications can open professional doors that would otherwise be closed or strictly limited.
 Consider the following before pursuing any Media & Communications graduate certificate:

 - A full-time program typically comprises two semesters and one academic year when studying on campus

 - A part-time program is spread over a longer period.
 Most students will complete in two years at one semester each year

 - Credits are typically between 9 and 18 credit / semester units (varies by establishment)